Nidaya

 Nidaya is a village in the state of Tripura, India.
 Seventy percent of the population work in agriculture, principally rice, in addition to potatoes, tomatoes, cabbage, and cauliflower.
-The village is bounded by Bhabanipur, to the south and Manai pathar in the north.
+The village is bounded by Bhabanipur, to the south and Manai pathar in the north.nidaya have a one class XII School and have one High school.have two more primary school.nidaya is a wonderful village.